-The Engineering & Capital Projects Department is responsible for all aspects of public roadway design and stormwater drainage program and as the construction and design and construction of City facilities.
-The Public Works Department is responsible for the development and maintenance of the City’s water and wastewater infrastructure and consists of several divisions ranging from streets, traffic signals and fleet vehicles maintenance, to water distribution, wastewater, the pumps and motors that power these systems, utility conservation programs and more.
+The Engineering & Capital Projects Department is responsible for all aspects of public roadway design and stormwater drainage program and the construction and design and construction of City facilities.
+The Public Works Department is responsible for the development and maintenance of the City’s water and wastewater infrastructure and consists of several divisions ranging from streets, traffic signals and fleet vehicles maintenance to water distribution, wastewater, the pumps and motors that power these systems, utility conservation programs and more.
 Without all of these parts of the City of Cedar Park functioning together like a fine-tuned machine, we would literally not have a city.

 The Cedar Park Fire Department began as the Cedar Park Volunteer Fire Department on May 5, 1972 – almost a year prior to the City of Cedar Park’s incorporation as a City.
-It has evolved into a full-time, career fire department, maintaining Accredited Status with the Commission on Fire Accreditation International and the City’s ISO 1 Rating, the highest rating the Insurance Services Office.
+It has evolved into a full-time, career fire department, maintaining Accredited Status with the Commission on Fire Accreditation International and the City’s ISO 1 Rating, the highest rating of the Insurance Services Office.
 The Fire Department actually started in a barn on private property with one fire truck – then later built the community’s first fire station along Bell Boulevard.

 Station One relocated to Brushy Creek Road in 2010.
-The Cedar Park Fire Department now has five fire stations and 88 full-time firefighters and 5 civilians now serving Cedar Park. the Cedar Park Fire Department has continually worked to improve and enhance its service to the community.
+The Cedar Park Fire Department now has five fire stations, 88 full-time firefighters and 5 civilians now serving Cedar Park.
+The Cedar Park Fire Department has continually worked to improve and enhance its service to the community.
 The Fire Department also continues its auto-aid agreement, in which several area Fire Departments assist one another in response when needed.
 In 2022, started new “squad deployment” for certain calls, such as medical calls, to enhance response times.
 This basically means “right-sizing” the response with a smaller “squad” crew in a smaller-scale vehicle for minor calls.

 The Cedar Park Police Department began in 1773 with a police chief and one patrolman.
 The City’s first Police Chief David Hansmire is seen in this photo with the City’s first police car, a 1972 green Ford sedan.
 The first police department was located in a 10 x 20-foot portable metal storage building located on US 183.
-After a few larger locations through the years, the Cedar Park Police Department settled into their current location at 911 Quest Pkwy., opened in 2004.
+After a few larger locations through the years, the Cedar Park Police Department settled into its current location at 911 Quest Pkwy., which opened in 2004.
 It was expanded in 2018.

 The Cedar Park Police Department now has a staff of 108 sworn police officers and 41 civilians serving the community.
-The Fiscal Year 2023 Budget established a Police Mental Health Unit, staffed with specially-trained mental health Police Officers and mental health professionals from Bluebonnet Trails.
-CPPD won 1st in the State and 5th in the Nation for its 2022 National Night Out, and maintained Accredited Status with the Commission on Law Enforcement Accreditation (CALEA) and Recognized Agency Status with the Texas Police Chiefs Association.
+The Fiscal Year 2023 Budget established a Police Mental Health Unit staffed with specially-trained mental health Police Officers and mental health professionals from Bluebonnet Trails.
+CPPD won 1st in the State and 5th in the Nation for its 2022 National Night Out and maintained Accredited Status with the Commission on Law Enforcement Accreditation (CALEA) and Recognized Agency Status with the Texas Police Chiefs Association.

 The Cedar Park Library has been around for most of the City’s history, starting in 1981 in a small storefront in Cedar Park Plaza on Bell Boulevard, then relocating that same year to a former washateria space in the area now being redeveloped as the Bell District.

 The Cedar Park Public Library is “coming home” to one of its original spaces, as it will be the main anchor for the Bell District, a multi-use development and community gathering space.
 The City of Cedar Park broke ground on the Cedar Park Public Library in the Bell District in early 2023.
-It will be a two-story, state-of-the-art facility featuring two makerspaces (places to make things), outdoor reading porches and more – all surrounded by majestic heritage trees.
+It will be a two-story, state-of-the-art facility featuring two maker spaces (places to make things), outdoor reading porches and more – all surrounded by majestic heritage trees.
 This unique indoor-outdoor Library facility is planned to open in 2024.

-Meanwhile, the Library in its current facility on Discovery Boulevard remains the most frequently-visited City facility in Cedar Park.
+Meanwhile, the Library in its current facility on Discovery Boulevard remains the most frequently visited City facility in Cedar Park.
 It boasts more than 243,000 visits per year and nearly 1 million materials checked out each year.
 This represents an estimated $750-per-person savings and more than $16 million savings community-wide each year!

 True to our roots as an actual park, the City of Cedar Park has a lot of park space!
 Cedar Park is proud to have 46 City-maintained parks spanning 1,000 City-owned parkland, along with 34 miles of trails.